akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 To know more about the different PIM versions, you can consult [this article](https://www.akeneo.com/blog/akeneo-introduces-a-simpler-product-release-cycle/) to understand our PIM release cycle.

-You can also consult our [release notes](https://www.akeneo.com/release-notes/) and [new key features released in our versions page](https://help.akeneo.com/pim/serenity/whats-new.html) to understand what are our last supported **versions** and the features we have added in each one.
+You can also consult our [release notes](https://www.akeneo.com/release-notes/) and our ["new key features released" page](https://help.akeneo.com/pim/serenity/whats-new.html) to understand what are our last Akeneo supported **versions** and the features we have added in each one.

 Then, in order to understand our different **editions** and their capabilities, you can consult our [dedicated page](https://www.akeneo.com/compare-editions/) on our website.

-## Features and data model
+## PIM features and data model

-### Play with our PIM!
+>Let's play with Akeneo PIM!

 It is crucial to understand the PIM features and data model in order to create a great eCommerce connector.